GlyType 0.2

 Functions

-void gly_type_render (GLY_TYPE_INT x, GLY_TYPE_INT y, GLY_TYPE_INT s, const char *t, signed int len, const void *const f)
+void gly_type_render (GLY_TYPE_INT x, GLY_TYPE_INT y, signed int s, const char *t, signed int len, void *f)

 Detailed Description